 You need to eat good amounts of not only proteins, but also carbohydrates and fats.

 Don't know how many calories you need?

 Is there any magic secret to gaining muscle mass?

-But here is the base, which if followed in a certain and persistent way, will lead you to reach your goals.
+But here is the basis, which, followed correctly and persistently, will lead to you achieving your goals.

 In the gym world there is no magic, there is consistency.